Universal Translation Services

 1. Facebook Account:

 People in Japan don’t rely on LinkedIn, so be prepared to share your Facebook account with them.
-You can make a separate account for work if you want, or create custom lists for new friends on your current account.
+You can create a separate account for work or create custom lists for new friends on your current account.

 1. Be Patient: